Investment Lessons

 This is especially true for startups.
 It’s amazing how often what is presented as a great exit was actually a lot of drama for those investors who were directly involved.
 And, depressingly, the true stories are often not what get shared and amplified.

-Related: The Dip
+Related: The Plunge

 We should try to avoid comparing how we feel on the inside with how other people look on the outside.